nextguys/lively-next-relaunch/explanation/modules.md

 To ship applications effectively as web-apps for the browser, it is crucial to ensure that they load quickly and include only the essential components.
 This is a reasonable approach because most end users are unlikely to want to customize the application further.
 Even if customization is desired, it is fair to assume that users will be willing to wait for the system to load to incorporate the changes they need.

 To address these needs, `lively.next` features a comprehensive bundling system.
 This system creates compact bundles of applications, including only the necessary code and avoiding the costly initialization of the module system.
-The bundler operates as a sophisticated [`RollupJS`](https://rollupjs.org/) plugin.
+The bundler operates as a custom [`RollupJS`](https://rollupjs.org/) plugin.

 The resulting bundle utilizes the [System.register() module format](https://github.com/systemjs/systemjs/blob/main/docs/system-register.md).
 This format allows for lazy loading of code chunks, which improves the initial load time for applications that use a wide range of `lively.next` functionalities, such as *interactive essays*.